 We are confident that we can accelerate the process of bringing financial services to the unbanked and underbanked in the region, and this has become even more urgent in the world we live in.

-For those interested to partner with Chubb in these new ecosystems, please contact me at email@example.com.
+For those interested to partner with Chubb in these new ecosystems, please contact Serene Neo, Division Head of Consumer Lines, at firstname.lastname@example.org.